-This tutorial is all about how to make the most of the sun kissed glow you’ve gained this August and is particularly fabulous if you’re of a darker complexion, like our gorgeous model, Amy.
+This tutorial is all about how to make the most of the sun kissed glow you’ve gained this August and is particularly fabulous if you’re of a darker complexion, like our gorgeous model, Amy and or are planning a destination wedding.
 Massive shout outs to Lisa Jane Photography for the lush imagery and Irene Piera Films for the stunning video at the end of the DIY.

 You can see quite a few products on the table here

 The idea is to use those best for your skin type and tone.
 The above products are great from a mid Caucasian complexion to dark mixed race/ Asian complexions.
 I’m starting by using HealGel Intensive on Amy’s skin.
 This is great for treating minor skin ailments like breakouts but has a nice matte finish.
 It’s also great to use for oily skins post flight if you don’t like feeling greasy.